Introduction to quantum groups

-In order to discuss the generation operation, let us call Hopf image of a representation $C(G)\to A$ the smallest Hopf algebra quotient $C(L)$ producing a factorization:
+In order to discuss now $<\,,>$, let us call Hopf image of a representation $C(G)\to A$ the smallest Hopf algebra quotient $C(L)$ producing a factorization as follows:

-The fact that this quotient exists indeed is routine, by dividing by a suitable ideal, and we will be back to this in section 16 below.
+The fact that this quotient exists indeed is routine, by dividing by a suitable ideal, and we will be back to this in chapter 16.
 This notion can be generalized as follows:

 \begin{proposition} Assuming $H,K\subset G$, the quantum group $<H,K>$ is such that

 is the joint Hopf image of the following quotient maps:

 \end{proposition}